vmware/vcf-security-and-compliance-guidelines/features-capabilities/hardware-firmware/README.md

-# Hardware Security Vulnerabilities and VMware CLoud Foundation
+# Hardware Security Vulnerabilities and VMware Cloud Foundation

 Broadcom ships CPU microcode as part of our VMware ESX hypervisor releases to help ensure a predictable and consistent execution environment for workloads.
 A particular ESX release will contain microcode from our CPU partners that was available during development and testing of that release, and will update CPU microcode if it is downlevel.